sensu/sensu-docs/content/sensu-go/5.0/guides/securing-sensu.md

   - "wss://127.0.0.1:8081"
 {{< /highlight >}}

 The agent will then connect Sensu servers over wss.
-Let's move on to securing etcd peer communication.
+Do note that by changing the configuration to wss, plaintext communication will not be possible.

 _NOTE: If creating a Sensu cluster, every cluster member needs to be present in the configuration.
 See the [Sensu Go clustering guide][2] for more information on how to configure agents for a clustered configuration._